A climate model workflow manager

 ├── mom51_solo_default -> /g/data/hh5/tmp/mom-test/bin/mom51_solo_default

-Your config files are copied, and sometimes modified.
+└── RESTARTYour config files are copied, and sometimes modified.
 Your input data is symlinked.

-) uses the YAML format
+The configuration file (config.yaml) uses the YAML format

 model: mom6